-self 1 grandchild6 spouse of head 2 father/mother/father-in-law/mother- in-law 7 married child 3 brother/sister/brother-in-law/sister-in-law spouse of married child 4 /other relatives 8
+self 1 grandchild 6 spouse of head 2 father/mother/father-in-law/mother-in-law 7 married child 3 brother/sister/brother-in-law/sister-in-law spouse of married child 4 /other relatives 8 unmarried child 5 servant/employees/other non-relatives 9

-5.4.4 Column (4): sex (male-1, female-2): For each and every member of the household, sex in terms of the code (male-1, female-2) will be recorded in this column.
-For eunuch, code '1' will be recorded.

-- 5.4.5 Column (5): age (years): The age in completed years of all the members listed will be ascertained and recorded in column (5).
+- 4.4.4 Column (4): sex (male-1, female-2): For each and every member of the household, sex in terms of the code (male-1, female-2) will be recorded in this column.
+For eunuch, code '1' will be recorded. - 4.4.5 Column (5): age (years): The age in completed years of all the members listed will be ascertained and recorded in column (5).
 For infants below one year of age at the time of listing, '0' will be entered in column (5).
-Similarly, for persons of age 99 years or more, 99 will be entered in this column. - 5.4.6 Column (6): marital status (code): The marital status of each member will be recorded in terms of the specified code in this column.
-The codes are:

-never married - 1, currently married - 2, widowed - 3, divorced/separated - 4.

-5.4.7 Column (7): general education (code): Information regarding the level of general education attained by the members of the household listed will be recorded in column (7) in terms of the specified code.
+Similarly, for persons of age 99 years or more, 99 will be entered in this column. - 4.4.6 Column (6): marital status (code): The marital status of each member will be recorded in terms of the specified code in this column.
+The codes are: - never married 1, currently married 2, widowed 3, divorced/separated 4. - 4.4.7 Column (7): general education (code): Information regarding the level of general education attained by the members of the household listed will be recorded in column (7) in terms of the specified code.
 For the purpose of making entries in this column, only the course successfully completed will be considered.
-For instance, for a person who has studied up to say, first year B.A., his/her educational attainment will be considered as higher secondary (code 07).
-For a person who has studied up to 12th standard but has not appeared for the final examination or has failed, his/her educational attainment will be considered under 'secondary' (code 06).
+For instance, for a person who has studied up to say, first year B.A., his/her educational attainment will be considered as higher secondary (code 9).
+For a person who has studied up to 12th standard but has not appeared for the final examination or has failed, his/her educational attainment will be considered under 'secondary' (code 8).
 The relevant codes to be used for recording entries in column (7) are:

-not literate -01, literate without formal schooling -02, literate but below primary -03, primary -04, middle -05, secondary -06, higher secondary -07, diploma/certificate course -08, graduate - 09, post graduate and above -10
+not literate -01, literate without formal schooling -02, literate but below primary -03, primary -04, middle -05, secondary -06, higher secondary -07, diploma/certificate course -08, graduate and above -09